rkuma183/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

    ### Start Raspbian GUI

-0. To start the GUI again from the console command line:
+0. To start the (PIXEL) GUI again from the console command line:

    <tt><strong>
    startx